AlexCharlton/chicken-opengl-glew/README.md

     (load-ply "example.ply.gz" '((vertex: (x y z r g b)) (face: vertex_index)))

-This buffer spec would result in a list of two blobs being returned: one with the packed elements corresponding to properties `x`, `y`, `z`, `r`, `g`, and `b` (with the corresponding property types), and the second containing the vertex indices.
+This buffer spec would result in a list of two u8vectors being returned: one with the packed elements corresponding to properties `x`, `y`, `z`, `r`, `g`, and `b` (with the corresponding property types), and the second containing the vertex indices.

-    [procedure] (load-ply-vao FILE #!key VERTEX FACE)
+    [procedure] (load-ply-vao FILE vertex: VERTEX face: FACE)

 Similar to `load-ply`, but returns a number of values:

 - A vertex array ID as generated by `make-vao`.
-- A blob representing the vertex data of the model
+- A u8vector representing the vertex data of the model
-- A blob representing the index data of the model
+- A u8vector representing the index data of the model
 - The number of vertices of the model
 - The GL enum value of the type of primitive used for the model (e.g. `+triangles+`)
 - The GL enum value of the element data type